What is Liqueur

 In the 15th century, the elixir of the monks at Fécamp was known as a preventive against malaria.
-The dark red liqueur made from dijon black currants was considered to cure physical diseases, and the bitter wormwood liqueur of Marseilles was used as medicine for stress until 1915 when the government banned the production.
+The dark red liqueur made from dijon black currants was considered to cure physical diseases, and the bitter wormwood liqueur of Marseilles was used as medicine for stress until 1915 when the government banned its production.

-Some of the early liqueurs were made to disguise poor quality spirits.
+Some of the early liqueurs were made to disguise poor-quality spirits.
 Many households had their own concoction, made from garden herbs and local spirit until the 19th century.

 Today there are many distillers who make liqueurs of different flavors and colors.
 Some liqueurs are generic and others are proprietary.
 Generic liqueurs can be made by anyone.